-At the Upper Campus, students who are earning a grade of C- or below in any core subject(s) will be placed on Academic Probation at any of the above reporting intervals and will be expected to stay after school for support.
-Students, parents/guardians, and advisors will receive an email from the learning strategist detailing which courses are areas of concern and which day(s) the student is required to stay for extra help.
+Students who are earning a grade of C- or below in any core subject(s) will be placed on Academic Probation at any of the above reporting intervals and will be expected to stay after school for support.
+Students, parents/guardians, and advisors will receive an email from the Learning Strategist detailing which courses are areas of concern and which day(s) the student is required to stay for extra help.
 Students may of course also stay after for extra help voluntarily at any time.